c0r1n93/My_Kubernetes_Projects/TP3/DOCUMENTATION.md

 - Apply both manifests to deploy the pods:

 kubectl apply -f pod-red.yml

 kubectl apply -f pod-blue.yml

+- Then execute the following command to verify pod status and if pod is runnung correctly.

+  kubectl get pods -n production

 # Create a NodePort Service